homelabos/homelabos/docs/setup/installation.md

 You can check http://{{ homelab_ip }}:8181 in a browser to see the Traefik dashboard.

+See a full list of commands in the [Getting Started Section](/docs/setup/gettingstarted)

+## Enabling Services

+Run `make set SERVICENAME.enable true` where SERVICENAME is the name of the service you want to enable.

+!!!
+Note "Example"
+    `make set miniflux.enable true`

+Then run `make` again.
+That's it.
+It will take a few minutes for your server to download and start the relevant images.

-If it is empty, images may still be downloading.
-You can SSH into the server, and run `systemctl status SERVICENAME` like `systemctl status organizr` if you want to see if Organizr is running.
+You can SSH into the server, and run `systemctl status SERVICENAME` where SERVICENAME is the name of the server you want to check  is running.
 It will show you status and/or errors of the service.

-See a full list of commands in the [Getting Started Section](/docs/setup/gettingstarted)
+!!!
+Note "Example"
+    `systemctl status miniflux`

-### Syncing Settings via Git
+## Syncing Settings via Git

 HomelabOS will automatically keep the `settings/` folder in sync with a git repo if it has one.
 So you can create a private repo on your Gitea instance for example, then clone that repo over the